 Source: U.S. Bureau of Labor Statistics

 The job prospects for court reporters and simultaneous captioners are quite positive.
-According to the latest published figures by the US Bureau of Labor Statistics, these professionals are forecasted to enjoy a stellar growth of 9% over the next decade (2019-2029).
+According to the latest published figures by the US Bureau of Labor Statistics, these professionals are forecasted to enjoy a growth of 3% over the next decade (2020-2030) across the US.

 Steps to Become a Court Reporter in Austin